Oil painting in photoshop my easy paint technique

 Change your paintbrush, and brush size often, so the brush marks are not all the same.
 The eye, for instance, will need a smaller brush, the forehead a bigger brush.

 The fan brush is good for blending.
 I’ve used it to blend the edge of the person to the background, to give that blurry, misty painting technique.

 Push the paint around from dark areas to lighter areas and vice versa.
 Use long and short brush strokes.
 Don’t worry if you make a mistake, just undo or smudge the paint over the mistake.

 Change the strength of the smudge tool, 80% is good for strong bold brush marks, 40% is good to blend the paint rather than smudge it.
 Less than 40% produces very delicate results a bit like the blur tool.

-You could use blur filter to blur the edge of the figure, so it looks a bit more dreamlike.
-Be carefull not to over do it.
+You could use a blur filter to blur the edge of the figure, so it looks a bit more dreamlike.
+Be careful not to overdo it.

 Sharpen the image to get realistic brush strokes

 Once you have finished your smudge painting, you need to sharpen your image to reveal the brush marks.
 This really brings the painting to life, it makes it pop, and looks like real brush strokes – it goes something like this.

 - Duplicate your paint layer